 So why is it that companies in virtually every field—from tech and real estate, to finance and media—are moving from the traditional trappings of status toward other arrangements?

-“Status is a fundamental human motivation—it’s evidence that the group values us,” says Tracy Brower, Director of Human Dynamics and Work at Herman Miller.
+“Status is a fundamental human motivation—it’s evidence that the group values us,” says Tracy Brower, former Director of Human Dynamics and Work at Herman Miller.
 Traditional offices found plenty of ways to reinforce those motivations, giving high-status employees private offices with better views and guarding them from the rest of the staff with administrative assistants.
 But why has the tide turned on this approach?
 Brower explains: “On the human side, you’re challenged by the difficulty of connecting to other people and to work—providing that essential feeling of belonging—and on the facility side, you’re being asked to extract greater and greater value from every square inch of real estate.”
 In other words, an assigned private office—closed off, and underutilized—sounds ideal until you look at the bigger picture.
 “Status used to separate us from others.
 Today we better understand that you actually experience status within groups—this also contributes to why we’re seeing more and more open office environments.”

 Brower was part of a team that researched what motivates people at work as part of the development of Living Office, Herman Miller’s new approach to realizing higher-performing, human-centered workplaces.
 They identified six key human needs—security, autonomy, belonging, achievement, status, and purpose—and are using these to help guide organizations toward purposeful choices in office design.